sfdchana/agentic-agenda/journal/notes.md

 3. Why expire it 60 seconds early? so that you shouldn't run into issues with a token that is valid when fetch but expired once sent.
 This way is more safe.
 4. In one sentence: why did eBay kill Finding in favor of Browse? browse api has a more modern rest security structure and finding api included the app id right in the query url.

-July 23: Practiced running the call directly from a test script and saw the auth, headers, endpoint with token retreieved from cache or new and saw results.
+July 23: Practiced running the call directly from a test script and saw the auth, headers, endpoint with token retrieved from cache or new and saw results.

 July 24: Testing the normalizer on the api call and seeing issues with trying to put a brand in a defined picklist and separating brand from entire title.